mattmilburn/strapi-plugin-preview-button/README.md

 ## <a id="features"></a>✨ Features
 * Adds a new button in content manager sidebar which links the user to a preview or live view of a frontend app view.
+* Optional preview button column in a collection's list view.
-* Include optional button to copy the preview link to your clipboard.
+* Optional button to copy the preview link to your clipboard.
 * Customize which content types should use the preview button.
 * Customize endpoints for draft and published URLs.
 * Map values from an entry's data into preview URLs.
 * Supports collection and single types.
-* Supports localization with the `i18n` Strapi plugin.
+* Supports localization with the `@strapi/plugin-i18n` plugin.
-* Optionally include preview and copy icons in list view.

 ## <a id="installation"></a>💎 Installation
 ```bash